flutter/website/src/docs/get-started/install/_ios-setup.md

 ### Deploy to iOS devices

-To deploy your Flutter app to a physical iOS device you will need the third-party CocoaPods dependency manager and an Apple Developer account.
+To deploy your Flutter app to a physical iOS device you need the third-party CocoaPods dependency manager and an Apple Developer account.
 You'll also need to set up physical device deployment in Xcode.

  1. Install and set up CocoaPods by running the following commands: